Slideshow-digital/slideshow-documentation/docs/documentation/network_access/file_upload.md

 ## WebDAV interface

-You can access all files uploaded to Slideshow using a WebDAV client (for example [WinSCP](https://winscp.net/)).
+You can access all files uploaded to Slideshow using a WebDAV client (for example, [WinSCP](https://winscp.net/)).
 WebDav interface is running on the same port as [HTTP and HTTPS interface](web_interface.md), on path `/webdav`.
 Use the following connection settings:

 - **IP address:** LAN IP address of the device
 - **Port:** same port as HTTP or HTTPS interface